jasny/phpdoc-parser/README.md

  *
  * @important
  * @uses FooReader
- * @internal Why this isn't part of the API
+ * @internal Why this isn't part of the API.
+ *   Multi-line is supported.
  *
  * @param string|callable $first   This is the first param
  * @param int             $second  The second one
  * @return void
- */
+ * @throws InvalidArgumentException
-function foo($first, int $second)
+ * @throws DoaminException if first argument is not found */ function foo($first, int $second)
 {